 - What significant activities do our value propositions require?

-- Which activities are the primary drivers of customer relationship?
+- Which activities are the primary drivers of customer relationships?

 - Where does our distribution channel provide value-add?